cdl-geneseo/geneseo-dictionary/H/Hickey.md

 # Hickey

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Hickey

 Created by  Lauren Silverman on Dec 11, 2020

 a usually dark colored mark left on the skin due to sucking.
 Also called a love-biteAs of 2020, 95.3% of students surveyed are familiar with this term.95.3% of students surveyed are familiar with this term.
 Of those surveyed, 90.7% believed this originated elsewhere.(Silverman, G-M, 2020)